VoltAgent/ai-agent-platform/README.md

 ### ✅ Workflow Automation

-**What you need:** You need to run multiple steps in order or at the same time, branch based on conditions, pause for human approval, and recover from failures without starting over.
+You need to run multiple steps in order or at the same time, branch based on conditions, pause for human approval, and recover from failures without starting over.

 **VoltAgent provides:** Workflow engine with `andThen`, `andAgent`, `andAll`, `andWhen`, `andRace` steps, suspend/resume for human approval gates, REST API execution with progress streaming, and workflow versioning with replay.